netconf-wg/netconf-over-tls13/draft-turner-netconf-over-tls13.md

 NETCONF server's configuration and state or to modify the NETCONF server's configuration.
-To this end, neither the client nor the server should establish a NETCONF over TLS 1.3 connection with an unknown, unexpected, or incorrect peer identity; see {{Section 7 of RFC7589}}.
-If deployments make use of this list of Certification Authority (CA) certificates {{!RFC5280}}, then the listed CAs should only issue certificates to parties that are authorized to access the NETCONF servers.
+To this end, neither the client nor the server should establish a NETCONF over TLS 1.3 connection with an unknown, unexpected, or incorrectly identified peer; see {{Section 7 of RFC7589}}.
+If deployments make use of a trusted list of Certification Authority (CA) certificates {{!RFC5280}}, then the listed CAs should only issue certificates to parties that are authorized to access the NETCONF servers.
 Doing otherwise will allow certificates that were issued for other purposes to be